 Cut the meat up.
 In this case, I just used some rump steak, but really, any lean meat is suitable.
 I was experimenting, so didn’t make much – normally, something nice and think is the preference.
 Again, depending on how you like it cut, and the final texture you want.
 You can cut with the grain to have a chewier version, or against if you want it to fall apart easier.
 Experiment!

 - 1/2 Cup Brown Sugar

 - 1 ‘Shot’ Rye Whiskey

 The amounts are going to differ, depending on your personal preferences – remember – taste it before you put the meat into it.
-You might like it sweater, or saltier.
-Mix it all up in a bowl, turn the meat into it, make sure it’s all covered nicely, then glad-wrap the container and put it into the fridge for 24 hours.
+You might like it sweeter, or saltier.
+Mix it all up in a bowl, turn the meat into it, make sure it’s all covered nicely, then cling wrap the container and put it in the fridge for 24 hours.

 Step Two – the dry cure

 When you remove the meat from the fridge the next day, you might notice that it is essentially already partly ‘cooked’ or, cured.
 This I think is what makes it more akin to biltong than jerky, but whatever.
 Semantics.
 Take it out, pat the meat dry.
 Now, its time to make the dry cure.